Chongwen Wang

 I dream of achieving the following goals by studying and researching neurotheory and believe that such coarse grained theories are as important as some biological experiments.

-Here are some older views, not yet updated:
+Here are some older views that have not yet been updated:

 I believe there are lower dimensional structures in the brain(at least in some brain regions) relative to the number of neurons (although it would still be high dimensional).
 Compared to traditional linear-dimensional reduction method(latent factors), there should be some new spaces(not state space!) contain such lower dimensional structure.
 Here are some related work(based on different context or views): MEM, learnability, Control theory(Perturbation).
 Considering that these conjectures/conclusions will be closely related to what I consider to be two milestones in neuroscience - the simultaneous recording of all neuronal activity in the whole brain at a certain resolution, and the recording of all the biological components in the CNS - the best place to test the theory, at least at this stage, will be C. elegans and Larval Zebrafish and other small animals.